66,395 bells

 • In Google Chrome 5.0, Click the wrench under the close button --> then Options --> Advanced tab --> Content Settings button --> Cookies tab, select the recommended setting and then OK all the Windows.

-If you are using Mozilla Firefox 3.6.3, you can manage cookies by clicking on Tooks-->Options-->Privacy.
+If you are using Mozilla Firefox 3.6.3, you can manage cookies by clicking on Tools-->Options-->Privacy.

-If you still can't log in after deleting the cookies, contact a moderator and let them know that you are unable to log in to ACC by sending an email to support@animalcrossingcommunity.com.
+If you still can't log in after deleting the cookies and restarting your computer, DO NOT create another account - please contact the Moderators and let them know that you are unable to log in to ACC by sending an email to support@animalcrossingcommunity.com.

 » What are ACC Donations?